cornwallisna/cw_website/index.md

 Contact us at [cornwallisna@gmail.com](mailto:cornwallisna@gmail.com) for details.

-# Membership dues are still $20 for 2022

-Please remember that a dues increase is only being proposed for 2023.

 # Please note the latest events in the CNA Calendar!

 Events of note:

-* **Board Results from the General Membership Meeting on December 7**
-  * Current Board members were all reelected to serve for 2022  with exception of the Secretary who decided to retire from the Board
-  * Board Officers are as follows- Ron Jenoriki, President, Sandra Wall, Vice President & Wendell Christoff, Treasurer
-* **Our Secretary Position is open** - please consider stepping forward and volunteering to serve in this important position
-* **January General Membership Meeting** - will be held January 18 please refer to website calendar for details
 * **February Garage Sale** - Neighborhood Wide Garage Sale event will take place on Friday, February 18 & Saturday, February 19
-* **February General Membership Meeting** - will be held February 22 please refer to website calendar for details
+* **February General Membership Meeting** - will be held February 22.
+Special Guest Speaker will be Nita Whaley, Cape Coral Office of Economic and Business Development.
+Please refer to website calendar for details
-* **March Block Party** - Neighborhood Block Party event will take place on Saturday, March 12 (rain date is Sunday, March 13)
+* **March Block Party** - Neighborhood Block Party event will take place on Saturday, March 12 (rain date is Sunday, March 13).
+Refer to the event specific emails from our Events Coordinator, Karla Martinez.
-* **March General Membership Meeting** - will be held March 22 please refer to website calendar for details
+* **March General Membership Meeting** - will be held March 22.
+Special Guest Speaker will be Todd Hoagland, Interim Manager Code Compliance.
+Please refer to website calendar for details
-* **Open Positions** - Board Secretary, Website Team & Website content manager (volunteers needed)
+* **April General Membership Meeting** - will be held April 22.
+Please refer to website calendar for forthcoming details
+* **December Holiday Party** - will be on Saturday evening, December 3, at the Terrace Hall.
+Save the date!

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!

+#  Open Positions
+* Board Secretary, Website Team & Website content manager.
+Volunteers are needed for these key positions.
+Contact us at [cornwallisna@gmail.com](cornwallisna@gmail.com) for details.

 # Join the club!